 An Orbix application can create multiple threads of execution.
 To prevent deadlock, it can be useful to create a separate thread dedicated to handling Orbix events.
-Refer to Chapter 22, "Using Threads with Orbix" on page 409 for details of how to create threads using Orbix.
+Refer to "Using Threads with Orbix" for details of how to create threads using Orbix.